Free IRS Schedule C 1040 Template

 Who needs to file Schedule C?

-What expenses can be deducted on Schedule C?
+What information is required on Schedule C?

 How do I calculate my net profit or loss on Schedule C?